OpenSats/website/docs/faq.md

 ## What is the mission statement of the Monero Fund?

-- We are a committe of a 501(c)(3) public charity that funds Monero-related open source research and associated educational initiatives.
+- We are a committee of a 501(c)(3) public charity that funds Monero-related open source research and associated educational initiatives.

 ## How are funds distributed?